mallika-mewar/submission-api-development/README.md

   (iii).

   1. The snippet is correct
   2. The snippet is incorrect: there is a superfluous round closing brace in that line.
   3. The snippet is incorrect: the `id` that is passed as a parameter in line 4 is undefined.
 The intention was probably to get the `id` from the url but that does not happen here.

+## Question 2

+  TODO See folder `SpringUsers`